Guides to Spain's cities, areas and lifestyle

 Guide to Salobrena on the Spanish Costa Tropical

-Travel guide Salobrena - Spain Salobrena is a charming, typical Spanish village on the Costa Tropical (also called the Granada coast).
+Travel Guide Salobrena – Spain Salobrena is a charming, typical Spanish village on Costa Tropical (also known asGranadaCoast).
 Read more about Costa Tropical.
-This coastal city is located in southern Spain, 400 kilometers south of the capital Madrid itself.
-Here you are welcomed by approx. 12,400 inhabitants, a varied climate, beautiful nature and good food culture.
-In just 45 minutes you can…
+This coastal town is located in southern Spain, 400 kilometers south of the capital Madrid.
+Here you are welcomed by approximately 12,400 inhabitants, a varied climate, beautiful nature and good food culture.
+In just 45 minutes you can

 Read the whole

-• Guide - Fuengirola - things to do and sights
+• Guide – Fuengirola – things to do and attractions

-Guide to the popular and long-visited by Scandinavians Fuengirola on the Costa del Sol About 30 minutes by car from Malaga or from Marbella lies the sun coast's most, by Swedes, well-known holiday resort, namely Fuengirola.
+Guide to the popular and long-visited city Fuengirola on Costa del Sol About 30 minutes by car from Malaga or from Marbella is the most famous holiday resort on the Costa del Sol for Swedes, namely Fuengirola.
 It is so popular that there are more tourists there than residents.
-The city reaches a population of 60…
+The city has a population of 60

 Read the whole